xtompie/dx-htmx/README.md

 * `hx-indicator`: selector for an element shown while request is pending
 * `hx-disable`: if present, prevents the element from triggering any request

-> ⚠️ `hx-disabled-elt` has been removed – not implemented.

 ## Event Binding

 You can call `hx(element)` in any event handler.
 The second argument (`event`) is optional but recommended in many cases: